Wear stylish purple pimp suit during functions

-- Zazous- French version of zoot suit worn after World War II.
-The French youth wore these suits to express their inpiduality.
+- Zazous- French version of zoot dress suit worn after World War II.
+The French youth wore these suits to express their individuality.

-A Zoot Suit - Zuit Suit is a man's suit with wide-legged, tight-cuffed, or "pegged," trousers (called tramas); and a long coat with wide lapels, and wide, padded shoulders (called the carlango).
+A Zoot Suit - man's suit with wide-legged, tight-cuffed, or "pegged," trousers (called tramas); and a long coat with wide lapels, and wide, padded shoulders (called the carlango).
 Often zoot suiters wear a felt hat with a long feather (called a tapa or tanda) and pointy, French-style shoes (called calcos).
-A young Malcolm X described the zoot suit this way: "a killer-diller coat with a drape shape, reet pleats and shoulders padded like a lunatic's cell."
+A young Malcolm X described the suit this way: "a killer-diller coat with a drape shape, reet pleats and shoulders padded like a lunatic's cell."

 (1) Zoot Suit Culture